hmrc/economic-crime-levy-account-frontend/README.md

 ### All tests

-This is an sbt command alias specific to this project.
+This is n sbt command alias specific to this project.
 It will run a scala format check, run a scala style check, run unit tests, run integration tests and produce a coverage report.
 > `sbt runAllChecks`